supermemo-wiki/SuperMemo.Wiki/blogs/naess/futureofsupermemo.md

 Result: exemplary cloze with `[...](hint)`

 Tons of alt+lefting and navigating saved!
 Luckily JamesB has created SMA plugin for this, however the prompt is to be improved.

+# #4 PDF Notes
+Alexis' PDF plugin is revolutionary!
+However as PDFs (textbooks) are usually full of verbiage, a lot of the time it's better to summarize what you are reading and then IR your summaries.
+Margin for notes would be super helpful here -> Write notes as you read (in margin of the PDF viewer), extract these notes and process them in SM.